US will require COVID-19 testing for travellers from China | Business

 - United States

 The increase in cases across China follows the rollback of the nation's strict anti-virus controls.
-China's ''zero COVID'' policies had kept China's infection rate low but fuelled public frustration and crushed economic growth.
+China's ''zero COVID'' policies had kept the country's infection rate low but fueled public frustration and crushed economic growth.

+The new US requirements, which start January 5, apply to travellers regardless of their nationality and vaccination status.
+In a statement explaining the testing, the US Centers for Disease Control and Prevention cited the surge in infections and what it said was a lack of adequate and transparent information from China, including genomic sequencing on the viral strains circulating in the country.

+''These data are critical to monitor the case surge effectively and decrease the chance for entry of a novel variant of concern,'' the CDC said.

-Beginning Jan.
-5, all travellers to the US from China will be required to take a COVID-19 test no more than two days before travel and provide a negative test before boarding their flight.
-The testing applies to anyone 2 years and older.
+Under the new US rules, travellers to the US from China, Hong Kong and Macau, will be required to take a COVID-19 test no more than two days before travel and provide a negative test before boarding their flight.
+The testing applies to anyone 2 years and older, including US citizens.
+It will apply to people travelling from China via a third country and to people connecting through the US as they go on to other destinations.
+Anyone testing positive more than 10 days before the flight can provide documentation showing they've recovered from COVID-19 instead of a negative test result.

+It will be up to the airlines to confirm negative tests and documentation of recovery before passengers board.

 Other countries have taken similar steps in an effort to keep infections from spreading beyond China's borders.
 Japan will require a negative COVID-19 test upon arrival for travellers from China, and Malaysia announced new tracking and surveillance measures.
-India, South Korea and Taiwan are requiring virus tests for visitors from China.
+India, Italy, South Korea and Taiwan are requiring virus tests for visitors from China.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)